 I have produced an info graphic to show how the 2017 balls compare with the current range.

 Molten have a great range of match footballs that are used in semi professional games and the balls are very good quality at a decent price.
 The VG5000 footabll is the official football for the BUCS games and is fully bonded (similar to the Hyperseam balls).
 The VG2500 is a budget match ball but is also a fully bonded ball proving popular with schools and clubs.
 One ball that is currently available whilst stocks last is the VG4000 and is currently discount by around 33% and is our favourite match ball from Molten.
+In 2018 Molten launched a whole new range of match and training balls to coincide with their new deal to supply the Europa League match ball.
+They all have the same graphics as the official ball but vary in quality.
+The training ball is called the 1000 and then there are various qualities of match ball.

 Mitre and Precision Training both have footballs suitable for Futsal and we currently stock the Mitre Tempest and the Precision Training Sau Paulo both in size 4.